Share On Social!

 - Backing affordable housing projects currently in the pipeline that face financial obstacles due to the pandemic.

-Why affordable housing important for Latinos during a pandemic?
+Why is affordable housing important for Latinos during a pandemic?

 Lack of affordable housing has substantial implications for many Latinos and dramatically impacts their quality of life.

 Latinos and low-income families who face difficulties paying their rent or mortgage or their utility bills are less likely to have a usual source of medical care and are more likely to postpone needing treatment than those who have more affordable housing.

 This making Latinos more vulnerable to the pandemic.
 Therefore, the coronavirus outbreak makes it harder for Latinos and other minorities.